pborzenkov/mpdsonic/README.md

   - Artists/Albums browsing by ID3 tags
   - Playlists management
-  - Supports MPD libraries over local FS and HTTP(S) (NFS is planned)
+  - Supports MPD libraries over local FS, HTTP(S) and NFS

 `mpdsonic` has been tested to work with [DSub][dsub] in "Browse by Tags" mode.